michael-fadly/ECS/project-01/README.md

 3. Put the number in the message - done

-4. Put the message in an element
+4. Put the message in an element - almost done

 5. add an image - done